canonical/microcloud/doc/how-to/recover.md

 a quorum of voters up and accessible, then database operations will no longer be possible on the entire cluster.

-If the loss of quorum is temporary (e.g. some members temporarily lose power), database operations will be restored when the offline members come back online.
+If the loss of quorum is temporary (for example, some members temporarily lose power), database operations will be restored when the offline members come back online.

-This document describes how to recover database access if the offline members have been lost without the possibility of recovery (e.g. disk failure).
+This document describes how to recover database access if the offline members have been lost without the possibility of recovery (for example, disk failure).

 ## Recovery procedure